Northbrook Athletic Club – Rules

 - At all such meetings the President or Chairman, or in his or her absence a member of the Club selected by those members of the Committee present, shall take the Chair.
 At all special General Meetings every Member shall have one vote unless disqualified from voting by the Constitution.
 Voting may be by those present or by proxy.
 Every resolution submitted to a meeting shall be decided by a show of hands and in the case of an equality of votes the Chair of the meeting shall have an additional vote.

 - The following rules shall apply to all General Meetings:

-- the quorum for a General Meeting shall be fifteen Members personally present and entitled to vote.
+- the quorum for any General Meeting shall be 15% (fifteen percent) of the current First-Claim membership personally present and entitled to vote and shall include at least two officers of the Club as defined in Clause 12 of the Club Constitution.
 No business shall be transacted at any Special or General Meeting unless the required quorum is present.
 If, within an hour following the time appointed for the meeting a quorum is not present, the meeting shall stand adjourned to a time and a place agreed by the majority of Members present.
 If, at such adjourned meeting a quorum is not present, those Members who are present shall be a quorum and may transact the business for which the meeting was called.

 - all resolutions (and amendments thereto) shall be put to the meeting;

 - resolutions proposed for consideration by a General Meeting shall be submitted in writing to the Secretary at least two weeks before the date of the meeting;

 - amendments may be proposed at any time during debate, although the Chair shall have the right to require these to be put in writing together with the name of the proposer;